 Your best intentions for wise saving and spending are easily sabotaged by any of these budget blunders.
 Follow our advice and turn these dumb money moves into acts of financial self-preservation and enlightenment.

 - Overuse your debit cards.

 - Spend more than you earn.

 3. Overuse your debit cards.
-Money doesn't grow on trees, of course, but debit cards sure fuel the impression.
+Money doesn’t grow on trees, of course, but debit cards sure fuel that impression.
 Allot yourself a specific amount of cash for purchases during the week.
-Implementing a strict cash-only diet not only puts spending habits in perspective, but also actually helps you think before making that impulse buy.
+Implementing a strict cash-only diet not only puts spending habits in perspective, it also helps you think before making that impulse buy.

 5. Live without emergency savings.
 If you haven’t set money aside for a rainy day, you’re one job loss or illness away from financial ruin.
 Most consumers should save between three and six months’ worth of living expenses in a liquid interest-bearing account.
 Those who are self-employed or work in a high turnover industry should have up to a year’s worth tucked away.